albertwcheng/MacGUI_Utilities/README.md

 # MacGUI_Utilities

-Unzip each app.zip, and place into Applications folder if you like
+Unzip MacGUI_Utils2.app and place into Applications folder if you like

-## MultiJoinGUI
+## MacGUI Utils contain several programs (being added from time to time)

-Join files by column values.
-Supports multiple joining "chain". keys no need to be sorted.
+Multijoin - Join multiple files based on matched values in selected columns - different from Unix's join, input files does not need to be sorted. cut - Select and/or rearrange specific columns - different from Unix's cut, columns can be rearranged instead of just cutting specific columns out